Osdel/Char-Level-Sequence-Generator-Keras-/README.md

 Tx n_a epochs

 ```
-The parameter Tx will be removed soon, by now defines the max lenght of the sequences and all names are padded to size Tx.
+The parameter Tx will be removed soon, by now it defines the max lenght of the sequences and all names are padded to size Tx.
 For more information about the command line arguments, type:
 ```bash
 python dino_names_train.py -h